pairinteraction/pairinteraction/docs/contribute/repo.rst

 **2. Set Up the Development Environment**

 Before implementing any changes, :ref:`build the software from source <advanced>` to guarantee the build system is functioning on your computer.
-Follow the :doc:`installation <installation>` section of the documentation for detailed steps.
+Follow the :ref:`installation <installation>` section of the documentation for detailed steps.
 In the following we provide a brief summary of the necessary steps:

 If you are planning to only contribute to the python package an :ref:`automatic build <automatic>` should be sufficient.
 Therefore, install a :ref:`python package manager <python_setup>` and create a virtual environment